 motorising the pedal-drive system; the latter being known as a

 Mid-Drive or M-Drive conversion.
 The motorised wheel option

 seems to have little to recommend it for people who live in hilly

 terrain or want to go off-road, because it lacks any method for

 changing the gearing ratio.
 The most straightforward approach

 also involves the

-front wheel, and so will make the steering somewhat heavy.
+front wheel, and so will make the steering heavy.
 So it

-for the fiscally prudent hill dweller with an engineering bent, the
+for the fiscally prudent hill dweller not afraid of bike maintenance,

 The huge advantage of an M-Drive system